plharraud/memoryloupe/README.md

 The extension activates, finds and parses `.map` and `.su` files witin the current workspace.

+### Commands

-Run `Memoryloupe: Select build folder` to choose the location of the files to be parsed, if you have multiple build dirs.
+- `memoryloupe: Select build directory` choose the location of the files to be parsed, if you have multiple build dirs.

+### Settings

+* `memoryloupe.buildDir`: Enable/disable this extension.

 ## Build